Star witness in Trump trial tells of plot to conceal porn star hush money payments

 Weisselberg is serving time at Rikers Island after pleading guilty to committing perjury during Trump’s civil fraud trial.
 The former financial officer for Trump had already spent three months at Rikers for tax fraud offenses stemming from the same case.

-The post Star witness in Trump trial tells of plot to conceal porn star hush money payments appeared first on Oregon Capital Chronicle.
+The post Star witness in Trump trial tells of plot to conceal porn star hush money payments appeared first on Missouri Independent.